Environmentalism of the poor: Environmental Classism

+Ecofeminism

-Female leadership is common to environmentalism of the poor, creating intersections with eco-feminism.
-Women more often have social roles that bring them into direct contact with nature such as collecting water, growing crops, tending animals, gathering, etc. In urban settings, women are most likely to take action against dumping of waste or other pollution, even if gendered hierarchies prevent their participation.
-Notable examples of environmentalism of the poor led by women activists are the Chipko movement in India and the Kenyan Green Belt Movement.
+Female leadership is common to environmentalism of the poor and creates intersections with eco-feminism.
+Women more often have social roles that bring them into direct contact with nature such as collecting water, growing crops, tending animals, gathering, etc. For example, in urban settings, women are most likely to take action against the dumping of waste or other pollution, even if gendered hierarchies prevent their participation.
+Ecological distribution conflicts not only affect unevenly poor people in general, but also affect women more because of their closer relationship with Nature and pollution.
+Therefore, women tend to participate more in environmental struggles.
+According to Johanna oksala, for women living under harsh material conditions, environmental activism is simply a form of self-defense, because they want to protect their livelihood.

+This tendency of women activists to take the leading role in the environmentalism of the poor is manifested in examples such as the Chipko movement in India, the Green Belt Movement in Kenya, and the opposition to the Agua Zarca Hydroelectrical Project in Honduras and is embodied in persons such as Berta Cáceres, Lesbia Urquía, Jeannette Kawas, and Margarita Murillo, all of whom fought environmental degradation in Honduras and so were assassinated.

 Global movement

-Political ecology scholars and environmental justice organizations are pointing toward a global environmental justice movement led by environmental defenders from the global poor.
-Local movements need international support to challenge major trans-national corporations, and environmentalism of the poor would need global influence to affect global issues such as the extinction crisis and climate change.
+Political ecology scholars and environmental justice organizations are pointing toward a global environmental justice movement, led by environmental defenders from the global poor.
+Local movements need international support to challenge major trans-national corporations, and environmentalism of the poor would need global influence to affect global issues such as the Holocene extinction crisis and climate change.

 Increasingly, local conflicts are finding international support and wider influence.
 For example, the struggle against the Tipaimukh Dam in India originated with poor people whose water source was being threatened, and that conflict became a dynamic and international resistance movement.
-International networks such as Oilwatch have also arisen from direct action taken by Indigenous people fighting against oil exploration in places like the Niger delta, Colombia, and Peru.
+International networks such as Oilwatch have also arisen from direct action taken by Indigenous peoples fighting against oil exploration in places like the Niger Delta, Colombia, and Peru.

+Conflicts and alliances with other forms of environmentalism

+Although there are some clear differences, the 'gospel of eco-efficiency', the 'cult of wilderness', and the 'environmentalism' of the poor overlap and intertwine in certain topics, and can form alliances.
+In the words of Martínez Alier, they have a lot in common, and all three are opposed by anti-environmentalists or despised or neglected by them, and in the Global South they are even attacked and killed.